Appalachian Trail Canoe Ferry at the Kennebec River, Maine

 There are numerous creek and river crossings along the way, some small enough to walk across, some spanned by sturdy bridges.
 The Kennebec River Crossing is another adventure entirely.

 At 70 yards wide and too deep to safely ford, the Kennebec River is the longest unbridged river crossing on the entire length of the AT.
-The Maine Appalachian Trail Club has contracted with David P. Corrigan of Fletcher Mountain Outfitters to provide a scheduled Ferry Service to AT Hikers.
-While not open to use by the general public, it is a site worth seeing.
+The Maine Appalachian Trail Club has contracted with Greg Caruso to provide a scheduled Ferry Service to anyone hiking on the AT.

 The Ferry is located on the Kennebec River where the Appalachian Trail meets the river at Caratunk, below the part of the river known for Kennebec river rafting.
 There is an area for cars to park off the road, allowing visitors to hike the short distance along the AT to see the Ferry.